TheDataStation/solo/README.md

    ```   bash
    ssh -N -f -L localhost:8080:localhost:8080 <user>@<remote server>
    ```
+   If there is error like "bind [127.0.0.1]:8080: Address already in use"

+   a) Stop the demo server by Control-C, and then rerun "./run_demo.sh <port>" using a different port, e.g. 8086

+   b) On client, redo "ssh -N -f -L ..." using the same port, e.g. 8086

-   Then copy/paste the URL into your browser (client).
+   Then on client, copy/paste the URL shown on the server console into your browser.

-   After the jupyter notebook is shown in the browser, click menu "Cell"/"Run All" to run the application.
+   After the jupyter notebook is shown in the browser, open the file "demo.ipynb" and click menu "Cell"/"Run All" to run the demo application.

    Type a dataset, e.g. fetaqa and then type a question (e.g. one of the 3 example questions) to try.